30 hours childcare offer - Parent info

 You can only use the funding with childcare providers registered to access Early Years Entitlement funding.
 This includes:

-- Out-of-school clubs (so long as they are listed on Ofsted's Early Years Register - this is different from the Childcare Register)
+- out-of-school clubs (as long as they are listed on Ofsted's Early Years Register - this is different from the Childcare Register)

 These also include early education and childcare provision run by schools.

-Please note that not all providers are offering the extended entitlement (as they don't have to) please check with providers if they are offering it.
+Please note that not all providers are offering the working parent entitlement (as they don't have to) please check with providers if they are offering it.

-Use our Online Childcare Directory to find childcare, you can search by town or within a radius of a postcode.
+Use our Online Childcare Directory (opens new window) to find childcare, you can search by town or within a radius of a postcode.

-Your chosen childcare provider(s) will need to check your eligibility, to do this you will be required to complete a consent form for the provider (to fulfil requirements of the General Data Protection Regulation - GDPR).
+Your chosen childcare provider(s) will need to check your eligibility, to do this you will be required to complete a parent declaration form and give consent for the provider to perform the necessary checks (to fulfil requirements of the General Data Protection Regulation - GDPR).

-Children may only start accessing the extended entitlement from the term following their third birthday AND the term following receipt of their eligibility code from HMRC, whichever is later.
+Children may only start accessing the working parent entitlement from the term following their birthday AND the term following receipt of their eligibility code from HMRC, whichever is later.
 For the purpose of this funding, terms are defined as follows:

 - Autumn Term : 1 September - 31 December